progsysseminar15/progsys/writeups/SchleierSmith15.md

 This paper's discussion of the semiotics of Hawaiian drinks is very different from the way we usually think about tropical beverages.
 I particularly was struck by their meta-analysis of the self-negating blend of "hard" liquor and "pulpy" fruit.
 I wonder if this has implications for the hard-drinking heroes of pulp fiction.
 Maybe we can apply this to Dashiell Hammett -- either to generate authentic posthumous texts, or to synthesize publishable academic analyses based on the extant texts.
 If anybody would like to discuss these ideas for a course project come find me.

 It almost goes without saying that the paper's user study was biased by the inebriation of the authors.
 But I actually believe the main observations are sound, and would withstand closer investigation.
 My main question is not around validity, but  context -- if we shifted from Hawaiian drinks to Alaskan drinks, would the assumptions of the paper hold?
 Is there an analogously soft Arctic mixer that plays the role of pineapple -- maybe the butter in a Hot Buttered Rum?
 If I had to guess, I'd say that the lessons of this paper may well be limited to tropical climes.

+### K. Shankari
+#### Overview
+This paper presents a practical view, motivated by a real-world example, of agile data modelling.
+I found it interesting to read a discussion of the system building around a machine learning framework that did not focus on either the machine learning algorithms, or the execution framework, but on the process for building models.

+#### Strengths
+- The insights are based on a real-world system.
+- The notion of collecting large amounts of read-only data in an event stream and running analyses on it, while fairly intuitive, has not been explored and evaluated prior to this.
+- It is challenging to come up with metrics for such vague concepts as *agility* or *ease of use*, although they are very real barriers to adoption.
+  The paper attempts to quantify metrics that could be used to study this in the future.
+- The system takes into account that external *lookup* state can be modified, and explicitly captures this through *fact change events*.
+It was helpful as a reminder that the state of the system includes external dependencies, and in order to roll the world back, these dependencies need to be captured and logged in the event stream as well.

+#### Weaknesses
+I would have liked to see more discussion of the following topics:
+- Versioning: The system described here works as long as all your data is in the same format.
+But what if you change the format of your data, possibly by collecting different information?
+- Given the strong focus on consistent modelling between exploratory evaluation and production code, it is not clear why you chose two different programming languages for the two parts?
+Surely, using a langugage such as python that supports both ongoing development and modelling would allow you to unify the two parts even further.
+- Some terms are loosely defined and explained.
+For example, what is training recommendation and how does it help?
+- While the evaluation section is a laudable attempt for an engineering-focused paper, it is a bit primitive by academic standards.
+For example, do you know that the increase in matchers and voters is not just due to increase in your user base?
+Also, while Jul-Nov 2013 shows frequent model updates correlated with more voters and matchers, Nov 2013 - Feb 2014 shows an increase that is not correlated with model updates, and Feb - Apr 2014 shows updates that are not correlated with an increase.
+It would be good to provide some more insights into these changes.